masoodsyedd/terminal-application/README.md

  - **classes/stadium.rb** maintains the court class
  - **classes/court.rb holds** the court super class in addition to its subclasses
  - **classes/booking.rb** is used when the user has selected the court

+### Instructions for Installation and Use
+1. You will need Ruby installed on your computer.
+[Install Ruby here.](https://www.ruby-lang.org/en/)
+2. You will also need the Bundler gem installed.
+It should come with the main ruby installation, however if you do not have it you can install it with the command of:

+> gem install bundler

+3. Clone this repository to your local computer
+4. To install the gems required, go to /src folder in the repository and use the command:

+> bundle install
+5. Run the app with:
+> ruby main.rb

 ## Design and Planning